 Independent or Private Adoption- An attorney may facilitate an adoption when the birth parents want to place a child for adoption with a chosen adoptive family.

 Step-Parent Adoption - A stepfather who has been raising a child may assume the rights and responsibilities as a child's legal parent through the adoption process.

 Foster Care Adoption- Children in state foster care may be available for adoption upon the termination of the parental rights of their biological parents.

 Kansas law does not define "open" or "closed" adoptions.
 However, openness in adoption is quite common.
 Birth parents are taking more responsibility for the selection of adoptive parents.
 Likewise, adoptive parents are wanting more information about the birth parents to share with their adopted child.
 Only a few birth parents want no contact with the adoptive parents.

 Kansas adoption records are available to adoptees 18 years and older.
 The adoptee must request the records from the Clerk of the District Court in the county where the adoption was granted.
 An adoptee can also obtain their original birth certificate.

-Do you have questions about adoption in Kansas?
+Do you have questions about adoption in Overland Park, Kansas or on the Missouri side of Kansas City?
 Contact Rundberg Law, LLC for more information.